 Bad News/Good News

-The bad news is – you probably won’t nail this the first time.
+The bad news is – you probably won’t nail giving negative feedback right the first time.

 It can help to write down a few bullet points and run it through with someone.